 Hello and welcome to the Part II of this month’s Creative Talks!

-That’s actually the idea behind this Creative Talks: spreading heartfelt stories about your incentives and creative journeys.
-Expressing myself through visuals and having the ability to draw for a living are only some of my reasons, but I wonder what motivates other people to work in the creative industry.
+That’s actually the idea behind these Creative Talks: spreading heartfelt stories about your incentives and creative journeys.
+Expressing myself through visuals and having the ability to draw for a living are only some of my reasons.
+Still, I wonder what motivates other people to work in the creative industry.
 We’ve asked the following questions to find out more about it:

 - How did you realize that design or/and illustration is your passion?

 - What is the best part about being creative?

 If you are new here, Creative Talks is a rubric powered by Approval Studio, where we ask designers, illustrators, and other creative people to talk about their experience and opinions on different subjects.
 Some of the previous articles include topics about design approval, design collaboration, and the influence of the pandemic.

 Alvaro Polo at Alpoher Studio – Graphic Designer & 3D Artist